 For full prescribing information for BOTOX and BOTOX cosmetic, please visit www.BOTOXMedical.com or www.BOTOXCosmetic.com

 More than 13 million aesthetic procedures with BOTOX cosmetic (botulinum toxin type A) have been administered since the product was first approved in 2002 in the united states for temporary treatment of moderate to severe glabellar lines ( the vertical “frown lines” between the eyebrows) in adults 18 to 65.

-- According to the American Society for Aesthetic Plastic Surgery (ASAPS), more than three million BOTOX cosmetic treatments were administered in 2006 alone.
+According to the American Society for Aesthetic Plastic Surgery (ASAPS), more than three million BOTOX cosmetic treatments were administered in 2006 alone.

-- Ninety-seven percent of patients were definitely satisfied with BOTOX cosmetic treatments according to a survey of approximately 1000 patients conducted by the research arm of ASAPS.
+Ninety-seven percent of patients were definitely satisfied with BOTOX cosmetic treatments according to a survey of approximately 1000 patients conducted by the research arm of ASAPS.

-- BOTOX cosmetic approved for the temporary treatment of glabellar lines is the same medicine that is used to treat patients with neurological conditions under the name BOTOX.
+BOTOX cosmetic approved for the temporary treatment of glabellar lines is the same medicine that is used to treat patients with neurological conditions under the name BOTOX.
 It is, however, administered in much smaller doses for aesthetic use.
 The approved doses of BOTOX for medical use are significantly greater than the approved dose for an aesthetic procedure.

-- BOTOX cosmetic is a simple, minimally invasive injectable treatment that creates a temporary smoothed and improved appearance of the wrinkle-causing muscle between the brows that lasts up to four months.
+BOTOX cosmetic is a simple, minimally invasive injectable treatment that creates a temporary smoothed and improved appearance of the wrinkle-causing muscle between the brows that lasts up to four months.
 Most side effect are temporary and typical associated with the injection itself such as localized pain, tenderness, redness and or bruising. (see full safety information provided below)

-- Since its first approval more than 18 years ago, reports of serious adverse events in patients receiving BOTOX have been rare.
+Since its first approval more than 18 years ago, reports of serious adverse events in patients receiving BOTOX have been rare.

-BOTOX cosmetic should only be administered by a licensed health care professional who is well trained in the anatomy of the face.
+BOTOX cosmetic should only be administered by a licensed health care professional who is well trained in the anatomy of the face

 As you may know, the U.S. Food and Drug Administration (FDA) recently issued a news release regarding its ongoing safety review of botulinum toxin treatments in the united states, including BOTOX and BOTOX Cosmetic (botulinum toxin type A).
 As part of the FDA’s ongoing commitment to safety evaluation and communication to the public, the Agency recently has adopted a routine protocol to provide an “early communication” regarding safety or other related reviews, often before any conclusion are or can be made.

 By way of comparison, some of these adverse event reports, submitted promptly by Allergan to the FDA, indicated doses of greater than 20-100 times that of a typical aesthetic use on a per kilogram of body weight basis.
 However, the FDA will review certain adverse event reports for both unapproved and approved uses of BOTOX and BOTOX cosmetic.

 Furthermore, it is important to understand that a report of an adverse event following treatment with BOTOX and BOTOX cosmetic does not by itself mean that the drug caused the event, just that the event occurred after treatment with the drug so it needs to be investigated.
 The FDA is now advising HCPs to stop using BOTOX cosmetic.
 In its entire history, there has never been a single reported heath where a causal link to BOTOX cosmetic was established.

 As the product labeling for BOTOX cosmetic already states, patients with pre-existing neuromuscular disorders may be at increased risk of clinically significant systemic effects from typical doses of BOTOX cosmetic.
 Patients should always consult with their physician to see if treatment with BOTOX cosmetic is right for them.
 To learn more about BOTOX® for facial rejuvenation or to schedule a free makeover consultation, contact us by phone or email today.